trickstercache/trickster/docs/influxdb.md

 Raw remote-read samples do not advertise a guaranteed interval, so point-count sharding cannot split their extents without risking gaps.
 Requests use the normal proxy path when `shard_max_size_points` is enabled; time-based sharding remains supported.
-Point-based backfill tolerance uses a positive `hints.step_ms`; a request without that hint also uses the normal proxy path.
+Cache retention (`oldest` and `lru`) and point-based backfill tolerance use a positive `hints.step_ms`; a request without that hint uses the normal proxy path, including Prometheus instant queries with a zero step hint.
+The hint is retained in serialized cache entries and does not change the 1 ms precision used to locate missing raw samples.

+Cacheable remote reads request Snappy directly from InfluxDB to avoid an extra HTTP compression layer.
+Reconstructed responses carry `Content-Encoding: snappy` on cache misses, partial hits, and full hits.

 The `db`, `rp`, `u`, and `p` query parameters and the `Authorization` header are part of the cache identity.
 They are forwarded unchanged unless a path-level